WaelAlbakri/WaelAlbakri/README.md

 ### Hi there 👋

 Hello!
-My name is Wael (Some people call me Ahmed) and I work at a Science and Technology Museum based in San Antonio.
+My name is Wael and I work at a Science and Technology Museum based in San Antonio.
 I have an associate in Computer Science and I'm passionate about using technology to solve real-world problems.

 I'm currently studying Computer Science at The University of Texas at San Antonio and expect to graduate in 2025.
 My interests include Cybersecurity, Linux, and Software Development.